alexandrelegallant/alexandrelegallant/README.md

 <a href="https://www.linkedin.com/in/alexandre-legallant/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-A dedicated cybersecurity student at ECU with a strong foundation in vulnerability assessment and network security.
-Passionate about Blue and Red Teaming.
-Looking forward to apply my practical and technical knowledge in a hands-on cybersecurity internship.
+A dedicated cybersecurity student at ECU with strong foundational knowledge in identifying vulnerabilities and analysing network traffic, and passionate in Blue and Red Teaming.
+Skilled using Linux, Splunk, Burp Suite and Wireshark.
+Eager to apply my technical knowledge in a hands-on cybersecurity internship to enhance my skills and contribute effectively.

 ## Objective